aqxiy/paramrem/README.md

 ### In essence, a simple script that remixes audio, with the interesting side effect of influencing brain function positively.

-## Other Assessments

-Tentative application of neuroscience research around impact of music on cognitive function toward improving mental performance via parametric-automated song remix util

-[THE BRIEF: music interfaces with regions of brain mediating components of cognitive function, tempo factors]

 ## //

 I'll try my best to explain the workings: